Ara Güler Museum

+Background and description

 Ara Güler (16 August 1928 – 17 October 2018) was a noted Armenian-Turkish photojournalist, nicknamed "the Eye of Istanbul" or "the Photographer of Istanbul".

-Ara Güler Museum opened on 16 August 2018, on Güler's 90th birthday, and is located at Bomontiada in Şişli district of Istanbul, Turkey.
-The museum's foundation goes back to the collaboration of Doğuş Group with Ara Güler in 2016.
+The foundation of the Ara Güler Museum goes back to the collaboration of Doğuş Group with Güler in 2016.
+It opened on 16 August 2018, on Güler's 90th birthday.
 The opening exhibition was titled "The Whistling Man" ("Islık Çalan Adam").

+Description

-Güler's photographs focus on humans, Istanbul, and Turkey in the second half of the 20th century which shaped the individual and social memory of this location.
+The Ara Güler Museum is located at Bomontiada in the Şişli district of Istanbul, Turkey.
+Güler's photographs focus on humans, Istanbul, and Turkey in the second half of the 20th century, which shaped the individual and social memory of this location.

 The museum houses also an archive and research center ("Ara Güler Arşiv ve Araştırma Merkezi", AGAVAM).
-An archive team led by an art consultant at Doğuş Group carried out a two-year project on the classification, inventory, preservation, digitization and indexing of hundreds of thousands of Ara Güler's works.
+An archive team led by an art consultant at Doğuş Group carried out a two-year project on the classification, inventory, preservation, digitization and indexing of hundreds of thousands of Güler's works.
 The archive collections are available to photography enthusiasts and researchers through a portal.

 Admission to the museum is free of charge.